anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 information must be generated and shared in a standard format.
 This format must be machine-readable to allow automation.
 The NTIA white paper `“Survey of existing SBOM formats and standards” <https://www.ntia.doc.gov/files/ntia/publications /ntia_sbom_formats_and_standards_whitepaper_-_version_20191025.pdf>`__ identifies two key formats covering baseline SBOM
-information: Software Package Data eXchange (SPX) and Software Identification Tags (SWID tags).
+information: Software Package Data eXchange (SDPX) and Software Identification Tags (SWID tags).

 `SPDX <https://spdx.dev/>`__ is an open-source machine-readable format developed under the umbrella of the Linux Foundation.
 The `SPDX specification 2.2 <https://spdx.dev/specifications/>`__ has been published as the standard ISO/IEC 5962:2021.
 It